oracle-livelabs/oci/cd3-automation-toolkit/deploy-compute/deploy-compute.md

 3. Add details for creating Subnets in cd3_vcn

-    - Navigate to **"SubnetsVLANs"** sheet and create subnets with the following details:
+    - Navigate to *SubnetsVLANs* sheet and create subnets with the following details:

     - Name: subnet1, public subnet, CIDR: 10.110.0.0/26, Route table: RT1, Security list: SL1, Route to IGW.